Vietnam.vn - Nền tảng quảng bá Việt Nam

 Protest against the Russia-Ukraine conflict in front of the United Nations Office in Geneva, Switzerland.
 Photo: Reuters

-The Swiss foreign ministry said Switzerland's neutrality was "unchanged" and would not be affected by the conference.
+The Swiss foreign ministry said Switzerland's neutrality was "unchanged" and would not be changed by the conference.
 "But neutrality does not mean indifference," it added.
 "Outside the military sphere, neutrality does not prevent Switzerland from standing in solidarity with and supporting Ukraine and its people."

-Switzerland's business and security interests are closely linked to Western Europe, North America and their allies, so it is strategically imperative that Switzerland stands with Ukraine, said Thomas Borer, a former Swiss ambassador to Germany.
+Switzerland's business and security interests are closely linked to those of Western Europe, North America and their allies, so it is strategically imperative that Switzerland stands with Ukraine, said Thomas Borer, a former Swiss ambassador to Germany.

 “Neither Russia nor its Western allies regard Switzerland as neutral,” he said.
-About two-thirds of Swiss exports go to North America, the European Union, the United Kingdom, Japan and Australia.
+About two-thirds of Switzerland’s exports go to North America, the European Union, the United Kingdom, Japan and Australia.
 Less than 1% goes to Russia.

 Since the Russia-Ukraine conflict, two other historically neutral European countries, Sweden and Finland, have joined NATO.
 Swiss lawmaker Franziska Roth said helping Ukraine recover from the conflict should take precedence over neutrality.